ChalkBee

 DanceDramaMusicMedia ArtsVisual Arts

-On ChalkBee: Music theory printables: treble clef note names (E G B D F and F A C E), note and rest values, the musical alphabet, dynamics, tempo terms, instrument families and time signatures.
+On ChalkBee: Music theory printables: treble clef note names (E G B D F and F A C E), note and rest values, rhythm notation (beats added up in code so totals are never wrong), staff basics (the five-line staff, clefs, ledger lines, bar lines), the musical alphabet, dynamics, tempo terms, instrument families and time signatures.
 Visual Arts printables: colour mixing (primary and secondary), warm and cool colours, the colour wheel, the elements of art, types of lines, 2D shapes and 3D forms, art mediums and tools.
 Plus colouring and colour-by-number activities.
+Dance, Drama and Media Arts printables cover vocabulary only (choreography and balance; role and script; storyboard and camera angle) - the actual making and performing stays practical and classroom-based, not turned into a printable.
 Answer keys are fixed and hand-checked.
-Dance, Drama and Media Arts are practical (making and performing), so they stay classroom-based.

 Explore The Arts β†’